QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: Introduction

-The rest of this paper is organized as follows: Section \ref{relatedWork} overviews the related work.
-Section \ref{TransportSecurityLayer} provides background on the relevant transport and security layer protocols.
-Section \ref{design} present the architecture of quicSDN.
+The rest of this paper is organized as follows: Section \ref{motivation} presents an analytical study of the communication overhead of QUIC and TCP and highlights the main differences between the two protocols.
+The architecture of quicSDN is presented in Section \ref{design}.
 Section \ref{implementation} discusses the implementation, algorithms, and pertinent details of quicSDN.
-In section \ref{mathAnalysis}, we analyze the overheads associated with QUIC and \gls{TCP} and present mathematical models for overhead prediction.
-Empirical evaluations and discussions are presented in Section \ref{result}.
+Empirical evaluations are given in Section \ref{emp_eval}.
+Section \ref{relatedWork} overviews the related work.
 We conclude the paper in Section \ref{conclusion}.